 Community Land Trusts

 The Wessex CLT Project* is hosted by Wessex Community Assets.
 It was set up in 2010 to help communities deliver affordable homes and establish CLTs.
-The Project now has a pipeline of 16 schemes; 12 of which are due to provide around 120 homes by early 2015 with further schemes completing in 2017.
+The Project has now helped to establish 17 Community Land Trusts and some of their logos are shown below.
+A programme of 24 affordable housing schemes will provide 120 homes before or during 2015 with further 120 by 2018.
 Although CLTs have independently developed very inspiring housing schemes in our area - e.g. Buckland Newton, High Bickington, East Portlemouth - we have found the most popular approach to be a partnership between the CLT and a Housing Association.
+Pictures of progress with current schemes are shown below.

 * Formerly known as the Somerset, Devon and Dorset CLT Project

-Affordable Homes on site in Hemyock; a partnership between Upper Culm CLT and Hastoe Housing.
+Complete and occupied affordable Homes in Hemyock; a partnership between Upper Culm CLT and Hastoe Housing and an award winner at the Community Council for Devon's 2014 conference.

-In March 2014, West Dorset CLTs (Marshwood, Upper Frome Valley, Toller Porcorum, Lyme Regis and Powerstock) meet with West Dorset and Weymouth DC and Wessex CLTP to discuss how the allocations system might work best for their communities and to discuss opportunities for further projects through the Localism Act.
+In March 2014, West Dorset CLTs (Marshwood, Upper Frome Valley, Toller Porcorum, Lyme Regis and Powerstock) meet with West Dorset and Weymouth DC and Wessex CLTP; all to discuss how the allocations system might work best for their communities and to discuss opportunities for further projects through the Localism Act.

 The Wessex CLT Project has received generous support from a number of organisations over the past three years: Carnegie UK, Devon County Council, The Tudor Trust, West Dorset District Council, South Somerset District Council, Torridge District Council.